 An adventure elopement is a one-of-a-kind way to celebrate the one-of-a-kind love you have for one another.
 Think about it.
 Just the two of you, your chosen destination, and a day of fun - all built around your love for one another.
-Oh, and us! - your New Zealand photographers - there to capture all the magical moments of your fantastic day.
+Oh, and us! - your New Zealand photographers and videographers - there to capture all the magical moments of your fantastic day.

 Though no two adventure elopements are ever the same, our goal for your day is universal: To create a day full of adventure and new experiences you’re sure to tell stories about!